imperial-qore/GON/README.md

 ## GON for Memory-Efficient Data Generation

 Hypothesis: "A discriminator is all you need".
 A sufficiently trained discriminator could not only indicate whether an input belongs to a data distribution but also how to tweak the input to make it resemble more closely to the target distribution.
 Thus, we can use only a discriminator for data generation and use those as fake samples in a self-adversarial training fashion.
 This allows us to reduce the parameter size significantly compared to traditional GANs.
+GON stands for Generative Optimization Network and is an ML framework that is similar to GANs but does not use a generator.
+GONs use a single discriminator network that also generated new data samples by maximizing discriminator output by modigying the input (i.e. neural network inversion).
+Without the generator, GONs enable significant gains in terms of memory footprints and allow us to deploy generative models in resource constrined Edge devices.

 In this repo, we use a GON to train a reconstruction based time-series anomaly detector.
 Experiments on a Raspberry-Pi testbed with two existing and a new suite of datasets show that our framework gives up to 32% higher detection F1 scores and 58% lower memory consumption, with only 5% higher training overheads compared to the state-of-the-art.